-Information on Equity Compensation Plans as of March 31, 2022
+Information on Equity Compensation Plans as of March 31, 2023

-The information included in this proxy statement and our Annual Report on Form 10-K for the fiscal year ending December 31, 2021 is updated by the following information regarding all existing equity compensation plans as of March 31, 2022 (except as noted otherwise):
+The information included in this proxy statement and our Annual Report on Form 10-K for the fiscal year ending December 31, 2022 is updated by the following information regarding all existing equity compensation plans as of March 31, 2023 (except as noted otherwise):

-- (1) No SARs were outstanding as of March 31, 2022. - (2) Reflects (i) all shares subject to time-based RSUs and deferred stock units that were outstanding as of March 31, 2022, and (ii) the maximum number of shares subject to performance-based RSUs that were outstanding as of March 31, 2022.
+No SARs were outstanding as of March 31, 2023.

+Reflects (i) all shares subject to time-based RSUs and deferred stock units that were outstanding as of March 31, 2023, and (ii) the maximum number of shares subject to performance-based RSUs that were outstanding as of March 31, 2023.
 If actual performance under the performance-based RSUs falls below the maximum level for these awards, fewer shares would be issued.
-Includes 451,977 shares subject to an outstanding time-based RSU award that was granted as an inducement award. - (3) Reflects (i) 1,586,955 shares available for grant under the 2018 Plan as of March 31, 2022, and (ii) 174,659 shares available for grant under the Shareablee, Inc. 2013 Stock Option/Stock Issuance Plan (the "Shareablee Plan") (which we assumed in our acquisition of Shareablee, Inc. in December 2021) as of March 31, 2022.
+Includes 451,977 shares subject to an outstanding time-based RSU award that was granted as an inducement award.
+Reflects (i) 158,489 shares available for grant under the 2018 Plan as of March 31, 2023, and (ii) 178,832 shares available for grant under the Shareablee, Inc. 2013 Stock

+(3) Option/Stock Issuance Plan (the "Shareablee Plan") (which we assumed in our acquisition of Shareablee, Inc. in December 2021) as of March 31, 2023.
 Assumes the maximum number of shares subject to outstanding performance-based RSUs is no longer available for issuance.
-Under the 2018 Plan's fungible share ratio, each stock option or SAR counts as one share against the plan reserve and each full-value share counts as two shares against the plan reserve, with performance-based RSUs counted at maximum performance.
+As described above, under the 2018 Plan's fungible share ratio, each stock option or SAR counts as one share against the plan reserve and each full-value share counts as two shares against the plan reserve, with performance-based RSUs counted at maximum performance.
 If actual performance under the performance-based RSUs falls below the maximum level for these awards, a greater number of shares would be available for issuance under the 2018 Plan.

-Summary of the Changes to the 2018 Plan Included in the Amendment
+Summary of the Changes to the 2018 Plan Included in the Second Amendment

-The Amendment will amend the 2018 Plan and will allow us to grant equity-based awards to our employees, officers, non-employee directors, and certain contractors, as described in more detail below.
+The Second Amendment will amend the 2018 Plan and will allow us to grant equity-based awards to our employees, officers, non-employee directors, and certain contractors, as described in more detail below.

-The Amendment will increase the number of shares of Common Stock available for issuance under the 2018 Plan (including as awards of Incentive Stock Options) by 7,600,000 shares of our Common Stock.
-After taking into account this increase and subject to adjustment as provided in the Second Amended 2018 Plan, the total number of shares of Common Stock authorized for issuance under the Second Amended 2018 Plan (including as awards of Incentive Stock Options) will equal 27,850,000, including past awards under the 2018 Plan.
-The Amendment makes no other changes to the 2018 Plan.
+The Second Amendment will increase the number of shares of Common Stock available for issuance under the 2018 Plan (including as awards of Incentive Stock Options, as defined below) by 10,000,000 shares of our

+Common Stock.
+After taking into account this increase and subject to adjustment as provided in the Amended 2018 Plan, the total number of shares of Common Stock authorized for issuance under the Amended 2018 Plan (including as awards of Incentive Stock Options) will equal 37,850,000, including past awards under the 2018 Plan.
+As described above, the actual dilutive effect of awards under the Amended 2018 Plan is significantly less due to the fungible share ratio and our emphasis on granting full-value shares.
+The Second Amendment makes no other changes to the 2018 Plan.

-This description does not purport to be complete and is qualified in its entirety by the full text of the proposed Amendment, which is included as \underline{A} hereto.
-If our stockholders approve this proposal, we intend to file, pursuant to the Securities Act of 1933, a registration statement on Form S-8 to register additional shares available for delivery under the Second Amended 2018 Plan.
+This description does not purport to be complete and is qualified in its entirety by the full text of the proposed Second Amendment, which is included as Annex A hereto.
+If our stockholders approve this proposal, we intend to file, pursuant to the Securities Act of 1933, a registration statement on Form S-8 to register additional shares available for delivery under the Amended 2018 Plan.